cceckman/nice-dice/README.md

 Often, [D&D] will ask you to roll more than one of the same die.
-For instance, 5th-level caster who hits with _firebolt_ will roll two ten-sided dice for damage. dicer follows the standard notation for this, `2d10`.
+For instance, 5th-level caster who hits with _firebolt_ will roll two ten-sided dice for damage. nice-dice follows the standard notation for this, `2d10`.

 In some cases, the game requires rolling multiple dice but only keeping some results.